 Amsterdam is world famous for its bicycle culture.
 The city is built in a way that favours bicycles for commuting, making it a nightmare for cars.
 However, if you want to use your bike for exercising you have to leave the city or you end up in a nerve-racking stop and go, fighting your way through the crooked streets.
 Not ideal for your race bike but great for your running shoes.

-Running is booming in Amsterdam and the running community seams to be growing constantly.
+Running is booming in Amsterdam and the running community seems to be growing constantly.
 Just hit the famous Vondelpark any time of the day and you will know what I mean.
-In all the mayor parks you will be in good company and you will find numerous running clubs using them to do their thrills.
+In all the major parks you will be in good company and you will find numerous running clubs using them to their enjoyment.
 No need to bring water with you.
 Throughout the city you find a few hundred water fountains with free drinking water.
 A water tap is never far away and the water quality is excellent!
 Check out our guide below, for a full overview of running in Amsterdam:

 - Sightrunning Tours

 - Running Races

 Amsterdam Sightrunning Tours